 A Commons Library Briefing on the Government’s policy for building a UK-wide full-fibre broadband network by 2033.
 It covers what is full-fibre broadband compared to superfast broadband and the Government's strategy for promoting full-fibre set out in its Future Telecoms Infrastructure Review (FTIR), published in July 2018.Jump to full report >>

 Full-fibre networks use fibre optic cables to connect the exchange directly to each premises.
 Full-fibre connections are capable of delivering speeds greater than 1 gigabit per second (Gbps; 1 Gpbs is equal to 1000 Mbps).
 Full-fibre networks are more reliable than copper-based networks and cheaper to maintain and operate.
 Full-fibre networks are also important for supporting high capacity mobile broadband networks, particularly future 5G networks.

 The Government has set a target to build a UK-wide full-fibre network by 2033, with 15 million premises connected by 2025.
 The Future Telecoms Infrastructure Review (FTIR) published in July 2018, sets out the Government’s strategy for delivering this target.
 The overarching approach is to promote commercial investment by encouraging a competitive market to build fibre infrastructure.
-The Government’s assessment is that with policy reforms and targeted regulatory intervention in some areas, private investment should be able to deliver full-fibre to 90% of UK premises with the remaining 10% requiring further public funding.
+The Government’s assessment is that with policy reforms and targeted regulatory intervention in some areas, private investment should be able to deliver full-fibre to 90% of UK premises, with the remaining 10% requiring further public funding.

 The FTIR is broadly in line with recommendations made by the National Infrastructure Commission in July 2018.
 Stakeholders have broadly welcomed the proposals as a clear statement of Government policy and direction.
 However, some industry operators have cautioned that the “devil is in the detail”.